 Sacrifice is inherent in both stewardship and servant leadership.
 We put the needs of others (our employees, our customers, and our communities for starters) ahead of our own self interests.
 We offer our best selves for embracing and finding solutions for the world’s toughest challenges.

 Shelia—Program Analyst (2005)

-Trideum is more like a family that a company.
+Trideum is more like a family than a company.
 There is lots of mutual trust and respect.
-I know they have my back, and they will fight for me if needed.
+I know they have my back and they will fight for me if needed.

 Lillie—Visual Designer (2019)